Preasx24/D-TECH_CUSTOM_TEL.BOT/README.md

-Ah, I see what you're referring to now!
-You're talking about code blocks in markdown, which is often used in GitHub README files to make it easy to copy text.
-You can wrap text with triple backticks (```) to create these code blocks, which makes it easy to copy the commands.

-Here’s the updated version with the correct formatting for easy copying on GitHub:

----

 D-TECH CUSTOM TELEGRAM BOT

 This repository contains the D-TECH Speed Test Bot for Telegram, allowing users to test their internet speed directly via Telegram commands.
 The bot tests the user's download speed, upload speed, and ping, and displays the results along with an estimated time to download a 1GB file.